-11. The probability that a villager reaches the top of a mountain on a dry day is 4/5.
+- 11. The probability that a villager reaches the top of a mountain on a dry day is 4/5.
 On a rainy day the probability is 1/10.
-The probability that it will rain is 1/4.

-a) Complete the tree diagram
+The probability that it will rain is 1/4. - a.
+Complete the tree diagram

-b) Find the probability that a climber makes it to the top of the mountain on a rainy dayc) Find the probability that a climber makes it to the top of the mountain on a randomly chosen day.

-12. The bar chart shows the number of goals scored by position by Yadanarbon FC.
+- b.
+Find the probability that a climber makes it to the top of the mountain on a randomly chosen day. - 12.
+The bar chart shows the number of goals scored by position by Yadanarbon FC.
 Use the bar chart to draw a pie chart of the data.
-Use the diagram given.

-50 40 Number of goals scored 30 20 10 0 Defenders Attackers Midfielders

-Goals scored by position